-I’m really excited to do this temporary tattoo post!
-There’s so much fun you can have by making your own temporary tattoos.
 Maybe you’re actually thinking about getting a REAL tattoo?
-You can use this method to print out a temporary version of your tattoo in order to size & place it appropriately (just ask your tattoo artist for a rendering or proof so that you can print a temporary tattoo at home).
+You can use this method to make a temporary version of your tattoo in order to size & place it appropriately (just ask your tattoo artist for a rendering or proof so that you can print a temporary tattoo at home).

 What about kids parties?
-I’m always struggling to find things for the kids to do….or little inexpensive things to stuff the party treat bags with.
+I’m always struggling to find easy, simple activity ideas for the kids to do….or little inexpensive things to stuff the party treat bags with.
 These temporary tattoos are perfect to keep the kids busy!
 What kid (or adult for that matter) wouldn’t love getting a cool temporary tattoo?

 Need Halloween costume accessories?
 Terrible at applying make-up?
 Temporary tattoos may be your answer!
 You can print out scars, face make-up & the tattoos of your favorite characters for a more authentic costume.
 Don’t forget about the trick-or-treaters!
 They love temporary tattoos in their treat bags!

 You’ll need temporary tattoo paper to use with this free printable.
 I live in a somewhat rural area and I haven’t found temporary tattoo paper anywhere but online.
-I’ve also tried several types of paper and there’s only one I can recommend and it’s Silhouette’s Temporary Tattoo Paper.
-You’ll need two packages which will contain a total of 4 sheets.
+I’ve also ordered a few types of paper and there’s only one I can recommend and it’s Silhouette’s Temporary Tattoo Paper.
+Each package contains a total of 2 temporary tattoo paper sheets.

 Every other product I’ve tried works poorly or not at all.
 There are a few pro-tips I’ll share with you to ensure complete success so be sure to read all the steps.
-I’ve hyperlinked to all the supplies you’ll need for easy shopping.
-Let’s get started!
+I’ve hyperlinked to a few key supplies you’ll need for easy shopping.

 Ink Jet OR Laser Jet Printer